-Objective 2 Objective 3 Objective 4 Add other objectives as necessary PROJECT BENEFICIARIES Estimate the number of project beneficiaries: Enter the Number of Beneficiaries Does this project directly benefit socially disadvantaged farmers as defined in the RFA?
-Yes $\ \square$ No $\ \square$ Does this project directly benefit beginning farmers as defined in the RFA?
-Yes $\Box$ No $\Box$ STATEMENT OF ENHANCING SPECIALTY CROPS By checking the box to the right, I confirm that this project enhances the competitiveness of specialty crops in accordance with and defined by the Farm Bill.
-Further information regarding the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp .
-CONTINUATION PROJECT INFORMATION Does this project continue the efforts of a previously funded SCBGP project?
-Yes $\Box$ No $\Box$ If you have selected "yes", please address the following: DESCRIBE HOW THIS PROJECT WILL DIFFER FROM AND BUILD ON THE PREVIOUS EFFORTS PROVIDE A SUMMARY (3 TO 5 SENTENCES) OF THE OUTCOMES OF THE PREVIOUS EFFORTS PROVIDE LESSONS LEARNED ON POTENTIAL PROJECT IMPROVEMENTS What was previously learned from implementing this project, including potential improvements?
-How are the lessons learned and improvements being incorporated into the project to make the ongoing project more effective and successful at meeting goals and outcomes?
+Add other objectives as necessary

+Project Beneficiaries Estimate the number of project beneficiaries: Enter the Number of Beneficiaries Does this project directly benefit socially disadvantaged farmers as defined in the RFA?
+No □ Yes \square Does this project directly benefit beginning farmers as defined in the RFA?
+Yes □ No 🗆 Statement of Enhancing Specialty Crops By checking the box to the right, I confirm that this project enhances the competitiveness of specialty crops in accordance with and defined by the Farm Bil Further information regarding the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp .
+1. Continuation Project Information Does this project continue the efforts of a previously funded SCBGP project?
+Yes □ No \square If you have selected "yes", please address the following: Describe how this Project will differ from and build on the Previous Efforts Provide a Summary (3 to 5 sentences) of the Outcomes of the Previous Efforts Provide Lessons Learned on Potential Project Improvements What was previously learned from implementing this project, including potent ial improv ements?
+How are the lessons learned and improvements being incorporated into the prongoing project more effective and successful at meeting goals and outcomes? oject to ma ke the Describe the Likelihood of The Project becoming Self-Sustaining and not Indefinitely Grant Funds / Dependen t on Other Support from Federal or State Grant Programs The SCBGP will not fund duplicative projects.
+Did you submit this project to a I program other than the SCBGP for funding and/or is a Federal or State grant pr SCBGP funding the project currently?
+Yes No If Your Project is receiving or will Potentially receive Funds from another Federal or State Grant Program Identify the Federal or State grant program(s).
-DESCRIBE THE LIKELIHOOD OF THE PROJECT BECOMING SELF-SUSTAINING AND NOT INDEFINITELY DEPENDENT ON GRANT FUNDS

-OTHER SUPPORT FROM FEDERAL OR STATE GRANT PROGRAMS The SCBGP will not fund duplicative projects.
-Did you submit this project to a Federal or State grant program other than the SCBGP for funding and/or is a Federal or State grant program other than the SCBGP funding the project currently?
-Yes No IF YOUR PROJECT IS RECEIVING OR WILL POTENTIALLY RECEIVE FUNDS FROM ANOTHER FEDERAL OR STATE GRANT PROGRAM Identify the Federal or State grant program(s).
 Describe how the SCBGP project differs from or supplements the other grant program(s) efforts.

+External Project Support

+Describe the specialty crop stakeholders who support this project and why (other than the applicant and organizations involved in the project).

+Expected Measurable Outcomes

+Select the Appropriate Outcome(s) and Indicator(s)/Sub-Indicator(s)

+You must choose at least one of the seven outcomes listed in the SCBGP Performance Measures, which were approved by the Office of Management and Budget (OMB) to evaluate the performance of the SCBGP on a national level.

+Outcome Measure(s)

-EXTERNAL PROJECT SUPPORT Describe the specialty crop stakeholders who support this project and why (other than the applicant and organizations involved in the project).
-EXPECTED MEASURABLE OUTCOMES SELECT THE APPROPRIATE OUTCOME(S) AND INDICATOR(S)/SUB-INDICATOR(S) You must choose at least one of the eight outcomes listed in the SCBGP Performance Measures, which were approved by the Office of Management and Budget (OMB) to evaluate the performance of the SCBGP on a national level.
-OUTCOME MEASURE(S) Select the outcome measure(s) that are applicable for this project from the listing below. П Outcome 1: Increasing Consumption and Consumer Purchasing of Specialty Crops Outcome 2: Increasing Access to Specialty Crops and Expanding Specialty Crop Production and Distribution П Outcome 3: Increase Food Safety Knowledge and Processes Outcome 4: Improve Pest and Disease Control Processes
+Select the outcome measure(s) that are applicable for this project from the listing below.

+Outcome 1: Increasing Consumption and Consumer Purchasing of Specialty Crops Outcome 2: Increasing Access to Specialty Crops and Expanding Specialty Crop Production and Distribution Outcome 3: Increase Food Safety Knowledge and Processes Outcome 4: Improve Pest and Disease Control Processes Outcome 5: Develop New Seed Varieties and Specialty Crops Outcome 6: Expand Specialty Crop Research and Development Outcome 7: Improve Environmental Sustainability of Specialty Crops

-OUTCOME INDICATOR(S)
+Outcome Indicator(s)